stemmlerjs/khalilstemmler.com/src/pages/blog/how-to-optimize-your-gatsby-blog-for-seo.md

   }
 `
 ```

+## That's it

+\[let the reader know they've arrived at the end]

+\[summarize what they've learned or how they've benefited from your post]

+\[ask a question to encourage the reader to leave a comment or react]

 If your site is uploaded, you can use a tool like Facebook URL debugger to test out your SEO.